Here are 52 free and affordable things to do in Union County — many of which can only be found in Union County!

 Yoga starts at 7:30 p.m. and the movies start at dusk.

-Download a fridge calendar to keep track of the action as the Family Flix schedule takes you from Warinanco Park in Roselle to Meisel Park in Springfield, and back again.
+Download a fridge calendar to keep track of the action, as the Family Flix schedule takes you to various County parks in July and August.

-The Plainfield Garden Club partnered with the Union County Parks Commission to install the garden almost 100 years ago in 1927, and its members have tended it beautifully ever since.
+The Plainfield Garden Club partnered with the Union County Parks Commission to install the garden almost 100 years ago, in 1927, and they have tended it beautifully ever since.